torvalds/linux/Documentation/driver-api/driver-model/driver.rst

 give firmware and drivers time to link devices to each other.
 During the first attempt at calling sync_state(), if all the consumers of the device at that point in time have already probed successfully, sync_state() is called right away.
-If there are no consumers of the device during the first attempt, that too is considered as "all consumers of the device have probed" and sync_state() is called right away.
+If there are yes consumers of the device during the first attempt, that too is considered as "all consumers of the device have probed" and sync_state() is called right away.